eden0214/-streaming-06-smart-smoker/README.md

 # Task 2.
 Design and Implement Each Consumer
 1. Design and implement each bbq consumer.
 You could have one.
 You could have 3.
-More detailed 1. help provided in links below.
+More detailed 1. help provided in links below. - DONE
-1. Use the logic, approach, and structure from prior modules (use the recommended versions).
+1. Use the logic, approach, and structure from prior modules (use the recommended versions). - DONE
-1. Modifying them to serve your purpose IS part of the assignment.
+1. Modifying them to serve your purpose IS part of the assignment. - DONE
-1. Do not start from scratch - do not search for code - do not use a notebook.
+1. Do not start from scratch - do not search for code - do not use a notebook. - DONE
-1. Use comments in the code and repo to explain your work.
+1. Use comments in the code and repo to explain your work. - DONE
-1. Use docstring comments and add your name and date to your README and your code files.
+1. Use docstring comments and add your name and date to your README and your code files. - DONE

 # Task 3.
 Professionally Present your Project